-Join Chris Orwig for an in-depth discussion in this video Improving and duplicating the portrait, part of Portrait Project: Changing a Background for Dramatic Effect.
+Join Chris Orwig for an in-depth discussion in this video Improving and duplicating the portrait, part of Changing a Background for Dramatic Effect in Photoshop.

 In the previous movie, we did some initial work on our background photograph.
 In this movie, we'll shift our attention towards the portrait.
 And this portrait image is a raw file as it appeared straight out of the camera.
 And in order to prepare this particular file, we're going to need to take a few different steps.
 What we'll be doing is we'll open up the image in Camera Raw.
 Then we'll duplicate the file and create a duplicate version, which we process a little bit differently.
 This eventually will give us some flexibility with how we can create our final effect.
 Alright.

 Well, let's begin with a simple step.
 Click on the thumbnail for the portrait.dng file.
 Then navigate to the File pulldown menu and choose Open in Camera Raw.
 Again, that's File > Open in Camera Raw.
 Alright, well, once we have this image open in Camera Raw, what we need to do is to make some simple adjustments.
 Here, because we know that our overall color palette is going to be much warmer, what I want to do is increase the color temperature.
 So here I'll drag this over to the right.
 I'm also going to increase the tint.

 Now this is something similar to what we did before.
 And before we get too carried away with our other sliders, let's do what we also did with the other photograph, and that was we went to the Split Toning panels.
 Let's click on the Split Toning tab to open up the panel and controls for split toning.
 Here, remember how we brought our Hue slider over to the yellows and then increased the saturation.
 Well, let's do the same thing.
 We also brought in some deeper reds in the shadows by leaving the Hue slider right where it was, and increasing the saturation of those darker tones as well.